garden-io/garden/docs/reference/module-types/maven-container.md

 ---
-title: Maven Container
+title: maven-container
 ---

-# `maven-container` reference
+# `maven-container` Module Type

 A specialized version of the [container](https://docs.garden.io/reference/module-types/container) module type that has special semantics for JAR files built with Maven.